salmonkarp/tp/docs/UserGuide.md

 * If a person with the same name already exists in the address book, an error message will be displayed, and the person will not be added. e.g. `This person already exists in the address book`
-* If any of the fields contain invalid values (e.g. empty name, phone number with non-numeric characters, improperly formatted email, or telehandle not starting with `@`), an error message will be displayed and the person will not be added. e.g. `Invalid command format!
+* If any of the fields contain invalid values (e.g. empty name, phone number with non-numeric characters, improperly formatted email, or telehandle not starting with `@`), an error message will be displayed and the person will not be added. e.g. `Invalid command format!...` and details of the error.
-add: Adds a person to the address book.
-Parameters: n/NAME p/PHONE e/EMAIL u/TELEHANDLE [t/TAG]...
-Example: add n/John Doe p/98765432 e/johnd@example.com u/@john t/friends t/owesMoney`

 ### Listing all persons : `list`